- About OJA

 In 1994, the Oklahoma Legislature passed the Juvenile Reform Act (H.B.
 2640) creating the Office of Juvenile Affairs (OJA) as the state juvenile justice agency, effective July 1, 1995.
-This legislation also created the Youthful Offender Act to provide swift justice for serious and habitual juvenile offenders 15 through 17 years of age.
+This legislation also created the Youthful Offender Act.

 OJA District Maps of Programs & Services